To be eligible for a permanent resident visa (PRV) the principal applicant in your original residence application must:

 You have been in New Zealand as a resident for a total of at least 41 days in the 12-month period immediately before lodging your permanent resident visa application, and all members of your immediate family who were included in your residence application have resided in New Zealand for a total of at least 184 days in the two-year period immediately before lodging your permanent resident visa application.
 Also, either:

-With your application you will have to provide evidence of owning and maintaining a home or evidence of employment.
+With your application you will have to provide evidence of owning and maintaining your home or evidence of employment.
 Evidence of owning and maintaining a home may include your residential property title deed mortgage documents, rate demands, home insurance papers, and accounts for the telephone, electricity, gas or water.

 Evidence of employment may include written confirmation of your full-time employment from your employer(s).
 If you are self-employed, you should provide evidence you have established, purchased or hold shares in a business in New Zealand, and are actively involved in managing or operating that business.